Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/introduction.en.md

-In the project explorer on the left of the workspace, navigate to the rivieradev-app folder and look at the different projects.
+In the project explorer on the left of the workspace, navigate to the opentour2024-app folder and look at the different projects.

 ![workspace](/images/dev-section/workspace.png)